-I am at my favorite yogurt store, there is nothing interesting about a yogurt except it’s delicious.
+I am at my favorite yogurt store, there is nothing interesting about it.

-Even before I take the first bite of my mango yogurt.
-I take out my phone, open Instagram, take a picture and post a story with a silly caption.
+Even before I take the first bite of my mango yogurt, I take out my phone, take a picture and post a story on Instagram with a silly caption.

-This became a pattern to show my friends on Instagram that “Hey, look my life is cool”.
+This became a pattern to show my friends that “Hey, look my life is cool”.

 Instead of focusing on the present moment, I would spend my time scrolling on the app.